dovetail-genomics/chicago/chicagoTools/README.md

 - print-memory: print memory info at each step
 - scorecol: the column name in the ```chicagoData@x``` slot or the input data frame containing the Chicago scores (default: score).
 Note that this also allows to create peak matrices for entities other than Chicago scores (e.g., the raw or normalised reads).
 - cutoff: the ```scorecol``` signal cutoff
+- fetchcol: Instead of collecting scores for the peak matrix, choose the name of a different column to collect information from. ```scorecol``` is still used to threshold interactions.
 - lessthan: pick interactions with ```scorecol``` below the cutoff rather than above
 - maxdist: max distance from bait to include into the peak matrix
 - digestmap: full path to digest map file; will override settings from ```chicagoData``` if provided.
 Required for ```--vanilla```.